 - 1) Take a sample and transfer it into a clean hydrometer jar without splashing in order to avoid bubbles. - 2) Put the hydrometer jar in a vertical position in a place free from air currents to ensure that the temperature of the sample does not change appreciably during the time necessary to complete the test. - 3) Wipe the thermohydrometer to ensure it is clean and then gently lower it into the sample.
 Once it has settled, depress it about 2 scale divisions into the liquid and release it.
-Gently spin the thermohydrometer when releasing it to help bring it to rest. - 4) Once the thermohydrometer comes to rest (ensure that it is not rubbing the sides of the jar) and shows a steady reading, record the temperature of the sample to the nearest 0.5°C. - 5) Read the hydrometer scale to the nearest 0.0005 reading.
+Gently spin the thermohydrometer when releasing it to help bring it to rest.

+- 5) Read the hydrometer scale to the nearest 0.0005 reading.
 The correct reading is that point on the scale at which the principal surface of the liquid cuts the scale. - 6) The reading is the "observed" or "measured" value.
-Record this figure with the fuel temperature observed at the time of measurement: - a.
-On the Bill of Lading and/or - b.
-On the Shipper's Quality Control Document
+Record this figure with the fuel temperature observed at the time of measurement: - A) On the Bill of Lading and/or - B) On the Shipper's Quality Control Document section AVIATION

-9.3.4.
-Shipment Documentation
+9.3.4 Shipment Documentation